Kerala Anyday: First Stop North Kerala – Wayanad

 and then our friends told us about India Someday.

 They told us “just give them a call,”

 and in no time we were already on our way…

 The first stop on our North Kerala tour: Kozhikode – Wayanad

 After a short flight over the Konkan coast, from the bustling Mumbai city, we were suddenly touching down in the land of coconuts.
 It felt like we had reached a tropical island somewhere in Brazil until we stepped out of the airport to see all the mallu men in their spotless white lungis with their pearly teeth gleaming at us.

 There was our driver, George.
 He was looking at us curiously and wondering whether we were his awaited guests and there we were hoping to be approached.
 So Mum decided to call his number which was sent to her immediately on landing.
 ‘Jing, jing, jing’ went his cell phone and so it was confirmed, he would be spending the next few hours driving this mother-daughter duo through their North Kerala tour!

 Our First Impressions

-We stopped to grab some lunch before setting off on the beautiful journey to the Dhanagiri homestay, in the Vythiri district of Wayanad.
+We stopped to grab some lunch before setting off on the beautiful journey to the Dhanagiri Homestay.
+This is located in the Vythiri district of Wayanad.